 - Explain the purpose and how to create a personal map

-- Allow a time-slot (not too long, not too short: 10 minutes is fine) – instruct to write clearly and briefly – and people might get as creative as they can in creating a personal map!
+- Allow a time slot (not too long, not too short: 10 minutes is fine) – instruct to write clearly and briefly – and people might get as creative as possible in creating a personal map!

-- Let each person take a personal map (but not his own!) (*) and introduce that person – continue till each personal map has been presented
+- Let each person take a personal map (but not their own!) (*) and introduce that person – continue till each personal map has been presented.